 Note: Second year coursework will be offered if sufficient enrollment exists.
-(Industry employs students upon completion of first year.)
+(Industry offers employment to students upon completion of first year.)

 Substitution: If HCC does not offer a third or fourth semester course in the normal sequence, Cooperative Education (SMP 93V) will substitute up to the credits of the required course(s) not scheduled.